nikolay-dementiev/DMUnLoader/DocumentationAndBluePrints/Acceptance Criteria/DMLoadingViewProvider - Acceptance Criteria.md

 ### Criterion 1: Default Initialization
 - **Description**: The `DefaultDMLoadingViewProvider` should initialize correctly with default settings.
 - **Requirements**:
-  - The `id` must be unique for each instance.
+  - The `hash` must be unique for each instance.
   - Default settings (`loadingManagerSettings`, `loadingViewSettings`, `errorViewSettings`, `successViewSettings`) must match their respective default implementations.
 - **Expected Behavior**:
   - When a new instance is created, the `id` is unique.